TassioCarmo/odin-project-mh-landing-page/README.md

-## Landing page from the game monster hunter using basic concepts of HTML/CSS(flexbox)
+# Landing Page using fundamental concepts of html, css and javascript

-## Landing page sobre o jogo monster hunter usando conceitos básicos de HTML/CSS(flexbox)
+## What i learn

+- Flexbox and its properties
+- Responsible Design
+- hamburger